cbg-ethz/ConsensusFixer/README.md

 #### PREREQUISITES TO RUN:
  - JDK 7 (http://jdk7.java.net/)

 ## RUN:
  `java -jar ConsensusFixer.jar -i alignment.bam -r reference.fasta`
  Reads need to be properly aligned.

+ Parameter `-r` is optional.
+If reference genome is given, consensus sequence is merged into given reference.

 ## Technical details
 #####To minimize the memory consumption and the number of full garbage collector executions, use: